-- Search via the eBooks search tab on the library homepage or filter by 'ebook' in your search results.
+- Search via the eBooks search button on the library homepage or filter by Source Type 'eBooks' in your search results.

 - Click on the title of the book in the search results, and choose the ‘URL: Online Access’ link from the next page.

-- Log in with your usual Bath Spa username and password.
+- If asked, log in with your usual Bath Spa username and password.

 - Read your book online, or download.

-- For the majority of eBooks, you'll have the option to read online or download.
-Read online (the open book icon) is the most fail-safe way of reading the eBook, and instructions and help can be found here.
+For the majority of eBooks, you'll have the option to read online or download.
+Read online is the most fail-safe way of reading the eBook.

-- Download by clicking the icon with the downward arrow.
+- Download by clicking the icon (usually a downward arrow).